“Waterfall-ish” to Scrum@Scale

 CASE STUDY SNAPSHOT

 An inflexible travel organization was restructured using 12 Scrum teams, four Scrums of Scrums, and an EAT.
 The organization’s initial 80% technical debt was dramatically reduced and executive-level decision latency dramatically improved.

-In this case study, Renee Tsielepi, a Certified Scrum@Scale Trainer, transformed a “waterfall-ish” travel organization of 2,000 people using Scrum@Scale, and took them from a total of 49 projects in progress initially to a single backlog with swarming.
+In this case study, Renee Tsielepi, a Scrum@Scale Trainer, transformed a “waterfall-ish” travel organization of 2,000 people using Scrum@Scale, and took them from a total of 49 projects in progress initially to a single backlog with swarming.
 Poor coordination between the business IT components were coordinated with a single goal and vision, and the organization’s EAT improved their poor decision latency dramatically.
 Finally, the organization’s 80% technical debt was reduced thus opening developer bandwidth to iterate on the organization’s nearly 250 million daily searches on their API.

 Renee Tsielepi was contracted to bring Scrum to a travel organization with 2,000 people that was monolithic in structure and highly waterfall-ish.
 There was no collaboration between IT and business components of the organization and no updates or upgrades in nearly 20 years.
 The organization was so hierarchical, in fact, that each layer of management was assigned a particular type of chair–higher-level management had arms and a swivel and lowest level having neither.

 Once an issue reached the EAT, impediments would be allocated to individuals on the team.
 This team would meet daily, with their own goals and survey of the transformational backlog.
 All goals from each iteration of scrum would be rolled up, including those of the EAT, and put into a single backlog that was visible to the entire organization.
 Upon completion of the transition, Renee was pleased to see that there were no more roles deserving of swivel arm chairs on those without–all members of the organization were now horizontally and not vertically organized.